Personal Growth: Identify Your Needs and NEEDS!

 What then are your needs specifically?
 You can use much of the “onion peeling” process to help you identify your needs.
 Think about what brings you “warm fuzzies” in your life, in other words, meaning, satisfaction, and joy.
 It may be, for example, your work, avocations, or relationships.
 Eric enjoyed renovating the house he had just bought; doing his own carpentry, plumbing, and electrical work.
 He would spend hours in the evenings and on weekends on various projects to make the house his home.

 Then ask yourself what emotions those experiences generate in you.
-Experiencing these emotions is a essential step in this discovery process because it allows you to reconnect with emotions (and the experiences that caused them) from your early past before your needs became NEEDS, for example, love, excitement, pride, or contentment.
+Experiencing these emotions is an essential step in this discovery process because it allows you to reconnect with emotions (and the experiences that caused them) from your early past before your needs became NEEDS, for example, love, excitement, pride, or contentment.

 From here, look at the thoughts that emerge when you are immersed in these activities.
 What ideas, impressions, images, or memories come to mind?
 Eric would have flashbacks to when he was a child playing with his toy toolset.
 These memories conjured up thoughts of competence, accomplishment, and completion in the fantasy tasks in which he engaged.

 Next, what need does the experience and the related emotions satisfy in you, such as a need to help others, to create, to challenge yourself, or to feel an adrenaline rush?
 Making these connections will show you what your needs are.
-You may have different activities that cause different emotions, each of which tap into a different healthy need.
+You may have different activities that cause different emotions, each of which taps into a different healthy need.
 The more needs you can identify and bring to the fore, the more readily you’ll be able to reduce the influence of your NEEDS!, allow your needs to reassert themselves, and generate sufficient new force to shift your life inertia permanently.